Code of Conduct

 b.
 Clearly describing the Company’s values and the acceptable conduct that must be followed by all employees in carrying out their day-to-day duties and responsibilities.

-2. Providing basic guidelines for all levels in the Company with regard to interaction between employers and employees, shareholders, suppliers, Government, and other stakeholders.
+2. Providing basic guidelines for all levels in the Company with regard to the interaction between employers and employees, shareholders, suppliers, Government, and other stakeholders.

 The Code is reviewed periodically to ensure that it remains consistent with these objectives.